communitiesuk/delta-common-infrastructure/terraform/modules/active_directory/README.md

 then connect with RDP to localhost:3388

-## RDP to management server as directory admin:
+## RDP to management server as directory admin

 * Username: dluhcdata.local\admin
 * Password: from output directory_admin_password